 Grading, reliability and quality assurance point out to or let students sign a cover sheet about code-of-conduct for test taking (send in scan or photo) might make students more aware of ethical behaviour and the consequences of misconduct, but does not give a guarantee.
 Check the answers afterwards: Any particularities stand out?
 Similar answers?
 Different styles or use of language in one answer sheet?
 Consider what steps might be taken if there is doubt or fraud is detected.
 Inform and warn the students beforehand that attention will be paid to fraud and that fraud will have consequences.
-Tools Answer sheets or photos can be delivered by way of "assignments" in Canvas.
-With time limits.
-Canvas / Remindo provide possibilities for online test taking and submissions with time limits.
-Grading and giving feedback can also be conducted online.
-1. Canvas assignment (you can make the assignment visible at a certain time, students deliver before a certain deadline.
-Advantage; plagiarism check can be used).
-2. Canvas quiz -> digital test.
-3. Remindo -> digital test Approximately the same procedure applies to 2 and 3.
-The advantage of Remindo is that it keeps a record in the logbook of what the student does in the test (what he types in the answer field) and in Remindo it is possible to make slightly more complicated tests.
-The choice will also depends on what the teacher already has had experience with.
+Tools Answer sheets or photo's can be delivered by way of "assignments" in Canvas.
+You can make the assignment visible at a certain time and let students submit their work before a certain deadline.
+Advantage: plagiarism check can be used.
+Canvas and Remindo provide possibilities for online test taking and submissions with time limits.
+Grading and giving feedback can also be conducted online. for support with your choice, click on the picture.
+The advantage of Remindo is that it keeps a record in the logbook of what the student does in the test (what he types in the answer field) and you can use more complicated question formats.
+The choice may also depends on your experience with a certain system.
 For more information about the (available) tools, see the TELT site.
 More information Tips for constructing questions can be found [here]